be-ska/ardupilot_wiki/common/source/docs/common-oa-bendyruler.rst

 .. note::

-    This is only applicable in AUTO, GUIDED, and RTL flight modes.
+    This is only applicable in AUTO and RTL flight modes.
+In GUIDED mode Bit 6 of parameter GUID_OPTIONS should be set to enable obstacle avoidance.

 .. image:: ../../../images/oa-bendy-ruler.png
     :width: 450px